angular-redux/store/articles/fractal-store.md

 export class UserComponent implements NgOnInit {
   @Input() userId: String;

-  // The substore will be created at the first non-falsy path returned
+  // The substore will be created from the return value of this function. getBasePath(): PathSelector | null {
-  // from this function.
-  getBasePath(): PathSelector | null {
     return this.userId ? ['users', userId] : null;
   }